 The sight of network freedom: Eye care providers embrace out-of-network

-In cities across the country, fireworks complaints are skyrocketing.
+This past 4th of July, in cities across the country, fireworks complaints are skyrocketed.

 Eye care providers embrace network freedom